Ruin0x11/OpenNefia/README.md

-# Gwen
+# OpenNefia
-*Gwen* is an engine rewrite of the Japanese roguelike RPG [Elona](https://ylvania.style.coocan.jp) using Lua and the LÖVE game engine.
+*OpenNefia* is an engine rewrite of the Japanese roguelike RPG [Elona](https://ylvania.style.coocan.jp) using Lua and the LÖVE game engine.

+It is not a variant of Elona, but instead a ground-up rewrite intended to vastly expand the support for modding in the game, allowing for things that would have been impractical or impossible with the vanilla codebase.

 It is also an experiment to see if a game can be written in an extensible manner, using a mod system and an extensive API.